Krystyna Skarbek: Popular culture and biographies

 On 3 May 2016 BBC Radio 4 broadcast an episode of Great Lives in which Krystyna Skarbek's life was proposed by Lt General Sir Graeme Lamb, with Clare Mulley as the expert witness.

 Michael Morpurgo's 2018 book In the Mouth of the Wolf centres on Skarbek's World War II Resistance work with Morpurgo's uncle, Francis Cammaerts.

 On 16 March 2021 author Dana Schwartz released a podcast episode about the life of Krystyna Skarbek, "From Poland With Love".

 Mike Palmer's short story "Crissie - A Last Hurrah" was published by Palmridge Publishing in 2022 (ISBN 978-0953462131).

 In 1999, Polish writer Maria Nurowska published a novel, Miłośnica (The Lover) – an account of a fictional female journalist's attempt to probe Skarbek's story.

 Author William F. Nolan claimed that Ian Fleming, in his first James Bond novel, Casino Royale (1953), modelled Vesper Lynd on Christine Granville.
 According to Nolan, Fleming also based Tatiana Romanova, in his 1957 novel From Russia, with Love, on Skarbek.
 Skarbek biographer Clare Mulley, however, wrote that, "if Christine was immortalised as the carelessly beautiful double agent Vesper Lynd, Fleming is more likely to have been inspired by the stories he heard than the woman in person....
 [H]e never claimed to have met her, even in passing."

 Film

-Krystyna is portrayed by Morgane Polanski in James Marquand film The Partisan.
+Skarbek is portrayed by Morgane Polanski in the 2024 film The Partisan.
+In Polish the film is titled Skarbek and is a fictionalized version of Skarbek's work during World War II.